JNickVA1/CoreWithAzureCommunication/README.md

 The samples use Azure Service Bus and Azure Notification Hub for messages.

 The samples also make use of severaal Syncfusion controls.

+NOTE: Serves as the basis for the Agency, Client, and Employee apps.